-Figure 7-8 shows the effect of a single station failure in a FDDI network which comprises four dual-attached stations connected in a basic ring configuration.
+Figure 7-8 shows the effect of a single-station failure in an FDDI network that comprises four dual-attached stations connected in a basic ring configuration.
 When a failure occurs, the SMT entities on the stations on either side of the fault reconfigure the network dynamically to isolate it.
-In this condition the primary and secondary rings are wrapped on to each other to form a single, one-way ring.
+In this condition, the primary and secondary rings are wrapped on to each other to form a single, one-way ring.